zwoefler/Tetris-Python-Game/README.md

 # Known Issues
 - [X] Rows are not cleared
+Wrote a function that clears rows

-- [X] The window can't be closed with the X-Button in the top right corner
+- [X] The window can't be closed with the X-Button in the top right corner Included asking for the eventtype pygame.QUIT

+- [X] Sometimes pieces that were dropped can still be moved for a fraction of a second Returns now true for `change_piece` immediatly after dropping the piece.
+Reduces some loading time

 # Lessons Learned
 - Getting to experiment with [PyGame](https://www.pygame.org/news)